Struct AVClass

 fn equivalent(&self, key: &K) -> bool

-if they are equal.Source§impl<T> ExtAny for T
+key and return true if they are equal.Source§impl<T> ExtAny for T

 impl<T> ExtAny for T